MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/1-OData/README.md

 This behavior is important to note.
 Even though you did not implement explicit folding logic, your connector inherits these capabilities from the [OData.Feed](/powerquery-m/odata-feed) function.
 M statements are compose-able&mdash;filter contexts will flow from one function to another, whenever possible.
 This is similar in concept to the way data source functions used within your connector inherit their authentication context and credentials.
 In later lessons, you'll replace the use of [OData.Feed](/powerquery-m/odata-feed), which has native folding capabilities, with [Web.Contents](/powerquery-m/web-contents), which does not.
 To get the same level of capabilities, you'll need to use the `Table.View` interface and implement your own explicit folding logic.

-## Loading Your Extension in Power BI Desktop
+## Loading your extension in Power BI Desktop

 To use your extension in Power BI Desktop, you'll need to copy your connector project's output file (TripPin.mez) to your Custom Connectors directory.